timdiels/chicken_turtle_project/README.rst

   - when `CT_NO_MKPROJECT` environment variable is set, ct-mkproject will exit immediately when called.

+  - `--debug` option, default log output is now terser and more readable.

 - Changed:

   - if `pip`, `wheel` or `setuptools` is mentioned in a requirements.in file,